qbit-/android_tflite_profiler/README.md

 Android benchmarks
 ==================
-This repository contains some benchmarks of ASR models.
+This repository contains the profiler for TFLite models.
 If you need to run the profiler clone with
 ```sh
 git clone https://github.com/qbit-/android_tflite_benchmarks.git